rjshvjy/puvi/.dev-index/code_usage_report.md

 - Used by modules: blending
 - Files: 1

-### bom
-- Used by modules: sku_management
-- Files: 1
-- Functions using this table:
-  - create_or_update_bom in puvi-backend/puvi-backend-main/modules/sku_management.py
-  - get_cost_preview in puvi-backend/puvi-backend-main/modules/sku_management.py

 ### bom_categories
 - Used by modules: system_config
 - Files: 1

 ### bom_category_mapping
-- Used by modules: masters_common, db_utils, system_config
+- Used by modules: db_utils, masters_common, system_config
 - Files: 3
 - Functions using this table:
   - standardize_select_value in puvi-backend/puvi-backend-main/modules/masters_common.py